KerfuffleV2/tfti/README.md

 # Description

-Tools for the game Team Fight Tactics to aid with calculating what items are buildable from a set of components.
+Tool for the game Team Fight Tactics to aid with calculating what items are buildable from a set of components.

 # Features

-1. Shows all items you can build from a set of components.
+1. Shows all combinations of items you can build from your current component.
+This is the primary unique feature this tool offers.

-2. Shows all permutations of the items you can build from a set of components.
+2. Shows all items you can build from a set of components.

+3. Shows all items you are one component off from building.

-3. You can put items in your wanted list and it will show you whether they are buildable and what you need if not.
+4. You can put items in your wanted list and it will show you whether they are buildable and what you need if not.

+5. You can filter combinations to show only groups with Sword of Shojin for example.

 This tool is primarily useful displayed on a tab or device while playing.
+If you don't play in fullscreen mode, you should be able to hit F9 to unlock the mouse cursor.

 # Help

 Click a component in **Shop** to add it.
 You can click it in **Have** to remove it.

-You can add a wanted item by selecting the name from the dropdown under **Want**.
+You can add watched item by selecting the name from the dropdown under **Want**.
 Click the item icon in the same area to remove it.

 You can click an item in **Buildable** to remove the components for that item.

 The **Combinations** section shows all permutations of buildable items with the components you have.
 Each part is sorted by a tier list and lower quality items (Ruunan's Hurricane for example) are shown slightly faded out.
+You can click an item in this section to filter by that item.
+Click the filter to remove it.

 # Building